 With all good wishes

-The Church continues to be alive and active, but St Petrock’s must remain closed except for publicised times for the time being.
-Please be aware that social distancing rules apply and that it is important to bring and wear a face covering unless you are exempt.
+The Church in our community continues to be alive and active, but St Petrock’s Church must adapt to Covid 19 restrictions as issued by the government.
+There will be no services on 3rd or 10th January but we anticipate resuming on 17th January.
+Except for Sunday services the church will be locked until further notice.
+If anyone would like access to St Petrock’s for private prayer this can easily be arranged if you contact either of the Churchwardens.
+Please be aware that social distancing rules apply when entering the church and that it is important to bring and wear a face covering unless you are exempt.

 The new NHS Track and Trace QR App is now available for use at St Petrock’s.
 A sheet will also be provided each time the church is open as an alternative way to register worshippers and visitors.